theeCaesar/eBuy-clone/README.md

 I made this project from scratch to gain some experience if u have any notes or advice please contact me through my accounts in the contact section of this file

+though this is an eBay clone it doesn't has a payment management system yet

 ## Installation

 To get started with this project, follow these steps: